 And I’m not talking about Panda and Penguin…

-Instead of giving love to referring domains and Page Rank, Google now puts more weight on link quality and link relevancy.
+Instead of giving love to total links and Page Rank, Google now puts more weight on link quality and link relevancy.

-Unfortunately, most people still try to build as many links as they possibly can…without regard to quality or Linking Domain Relevancy.
+Unfortunately, most people still try to build as many links as they possibly can…without regard to quality or relevancy.

 Take a look at this:

-You’d probably expect this top-ranking site to have thousands of links from hundreds of referring domains…
+You’d probably expect my post to have thousands of links from hundreds of referring domains…

 …but you’d be wrong.

-Incredibly, this site has only 159 total links from 60 referring domains:
+Incredibly, that post has only 77 referring domains:

 That’s not a lot of links.